Build and install Gramine from source

 uname -r

-If your current kernel version is lower than 5.11, then you have two options:
+If your current kernel version is lower than 5.11, then you need to upgrade the

 1. Required packages